-The limitation is based around the number of devices, not the brand of device.
+The limitation is based around how the phone views the device.
+With a dual card SD reader, it sees it as a HUB it doesn’t really like.
+USB HUBs with HDMI ports are also disliked.
+It’s not brand specific.
 It could be entirely a software based limitation as the phone has the hardware to work in USB 3.1 mode; however, I’m not sure either way.
-I suspect the port doesn’t supply the same amount of current as last years model.

 There are a few ways to make a battery explode, 1) short it.
 2) short it by crushing it.
 3) discharge it incredibly fast.
 4) charge it incredibly fast.
 5) discharge it fast enough to expand and crush itself (if there’s not enough room in the case).
 6) charge it fast enough to expand and crush itself (if there’s not enough room in the case).

 The battery undoubtedly has more room in the case compared to last years model, and by limiting the amount of current to the USB port, it would be far less likely to discharge too quickly.
-In other words, I suspect they’ve gone safety mad.
+In other words, I suspect it’s a bit of a safety issue.
 I’d be fine with that if they informed the user, but there’s no mention of this anywhere.

 USB card reader information